j4ym0/nextcloud-tv-show-namer/README.md

 As of v1.0.0 you do not need your own API Key to use the TMDB data source.
 If you would like to use your own API Key, enter it in data source.

- - Signup for an account with [themoviedb.org](https://www.themoviedb.org/signup) at https://www.themoviedb.org/signup
+ - Sign up for an account with [themoviedb.org](https://www.themoviedb.org/signup) at https://www.themoviedb.org/signup
  - [Click here for api page](https://www.themoviedb.org/settings/api) or
      - Click on your avatar or initials in the main navigation
      - Click the "Settings" link